thomaskelly97/SmartMirror/ReadMe.md

 'Home Web server'
 ---
 I decided to incorporate a web server, running Node JS with a ReactJS client on the pi along side the mirror.
-The `/mirror-client` & `/server` directories run a web page accessible through my home network, hosting a todo-list and a fitness stat tracker
+The `/mirror-client` & `/server` directories run a web page accessible through my home network, hosting a todo-list and a fitness stat tracker.
 The server then communicates this information to the python process, which displays my todo list and fitness stats for each week on the mirror display.

 Google Assistant